RobertAhlin/rpg-p3/README.md

 If the text in the story ends with "Time to roll your dice:" it will trigger next roll dice event.<br>
 <img src="readmefiles/google-sheet_02.jpg" alt="Example from text ending with Time to roll your dice:"><br>

-The roll dice event will add the value from a dice roll (1-6) with the stats from the character and then make divide it by 2 to get the average value.
-That value will set what text will be get from the "diceroll" sheet.<br>
+The roll dice event will add the value from a dice roll (1-6) with the stats from the character and then divide it by 2 to get the average value.
+That value will set what text to display from the "diceroll" sheet.<br>
 <img src="readmefiles/flowchart.jpg" alt="A flowchart of the game mechanics."><br>

 Error handling